google-research-datasets/Taskmaster/TM-2-2020/README.md

 * **Music**: For the music domain, users were asked to browse (i.e. listen to) several tracks based on their choice of artist, track, album, or genre, and then comment on each one.
 To recommend tracks, agents were able to send users Youtube videos which they in turn could control once launched.
 The dialogs do not include when the links, however.
 * **Sports**: Sports dialogs are informational conversations discussing facts and stats about players, teams, games, etc. in the English Premiere League (EPL), Major Leage Baseball, Major League Soccer, National Basketball Association, and National Football League.
 Dialogs for each can be selected by the following prefixes: league epl, mlb, mls, nba, nfl.

+# ONTOLOGY
+Dialog annotations focus on basic variables for each domain.
+Unlike with Taskmaster-1, we do not indicate API calls or "accept/reject" of particular API parameters in transactional dialogs.
+Each conversation was annotated by two workers.
+Both annotations are included in this collection.
+The exact schema file used for each domain can be found in [the ontology folder](https://github.com/google-research-datasets/Taskmaster/tree/master/TM-2-2020/ontology).

+# TRANSCRIPTION NOTES
+As with Taskmaster-1, in a separate task, transcription of crowdsourced user utterances from these two-person dialogs were checked for errors but may still include an occasional typo, misspelling or ungrammatical sequence.
+In cases where a dialog failed to make sense, workers doing these corrections were given the freedom to insert or delete turns or replace entire phrases with language that made the dialog follow a more sensible path.
+Shorthand typing conventions originally used by the call center operators such as 'cuz', 'lol' and other non-standard English phrases were left as is.
+Disfluencies such as 'they um, they want Korean cuisine' were also usually transcribed as spoken, but sometimes transcribers corrected them.

+_Comments or questions?
+Join taskmaster-datasets@googlegroups.com to discuss._